Table of Contents

 Introduction

 Companies today are challenged to integrate and manage the complete customer lifecycle—seamlessly and effectively—to win and retain prospective customers.
 For many companies, the underlying, proven formula for success involves using on-demand CRM across all those critical customer touchpoints.
-The Customer Relationship Management (CRM) market size is estimated to reach $105.91 billion by 2030, growing at a CAGR of 7.74% from 2023 to 2030.
-With advancements in AI and machine learning, CRM systems in 2025 offer predictive sales analytics, automated workflows, and conversational AI tools that redefine customer engagement.
+The global CRM market is expected to expand at a CAGR of 14.2% from 2020 to 2027.

 Considering a CRM overhaul or new implementation?